MichaelFrieze/pixiemetabackend/README.md

 - uncomment the local sqlite connection
 - save the file

-> make sure you don't push any code until you change back the `config/database.js` file.
+> Make sure you don't push any code until you change back the `config/database.js` file.

 Next, create a copy of the `.env.example` file and rename it to `.env`.